hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 {% include figure image_path="/assets/posts/landing-page/Screenshot from 2021-05-04 17-15-22.png" alt="this is a paragraph image" caption="" %}

 # Create content with react-bootstrap

-We managed to show the paragraph in our browser but we don't want to see that.
-We want to have our landing page here.
+## Install react-bootstrap

-For that, we are going to create a simply structure.
-One row with two columns.
-In the left side, we are going to show our icon page.
-In the right side, we are going to have a h1 with a button that allows us to landing.
+Let's create the content for the landing page instead of the paragraph: one `row` with two `columns`.
+In the first column, we are going to show a logo.
+In the second one, a h1 with a button that allows us to login.

-As we are using react, the best way to create our landing page is using `react-boostrap` components.
-Let's install `react-bootstrap` (https://react-bootstrap.github.io/).
-If you are running your project, you will have to press control + C to stop it and then write in you folder project this command
+For that, let's install [react-bootstrap](https://react-bootstrap.github.io/)

 ```sh
 yarn add react-bootstrap bootstrap
 ```

-We have to add the following link in the index.html file that is in public folder.
-Or we have to add the bootstrap.css in our project.
+And add the following link in `index.html` (this file is in `public folder`).

 ```html
     <link